rithmschool/javascript_computer_science_exercises/singly_linked_lists_exercise/readme.md

 ### push

 This function should add a node to the end of the SinglyLinkedList.
-It should return the new length of the list.
+It should return the list so that the method can be chained.

 ### pop